Cuban Missile Crisis: US leadership

-The worldwide US Forces DEFCON 3 status was returned to DEFCON 4 on November 20, 1962.
-General Curtis LeMay told the President that the resolution of the crisis was the "greatest defeat in our history"; his was a minority position.
-He had pressed for an immediate invasion of Cuba as soon as the crisis began and still favored invading Cuba even after the Soviets had withdrawn their missiles.
+The worldwide DEFCON 3 status of US Forces was returned to DEFCON 4 on 20 November 1962.
+General Curtis LeMay told Kennedy that the resolution of the crisis was the "greatest defeat in our history".
+LeMay had pressed for an immediate invasion of Cuba as soon as the crisis began, and he still favored invading Cuba even after the Soviets had withdrawn their missiles.
 Twenty-five years later, LeMay still believed that "We could have gotten not only the missiles out of Cuba, we could have gotten the Communists out of Cuba at that time."

-By 1962 President Kennedy faced four crisis situations: the failure of the Bay of Pigs Invasion that he had approved of, settlement negotiations between the pro-Western government of Laos and the Pathet Lao communist movement ("Kennedy sidestepped Laos, whose rugged terrain was no battleground for American soldiers."), the construction of the Berlin Wall, and the Cuban Missile Crisis.
-Kennedy believed that yet another failure to gain control and stop communist expansion would irreparably damage US credibility.
+By 1962, President Kennedy had faced four crisis situations: the failure of the Bay of Pigs Invasion; settlement negotiations between the pro-Western government of Laos and the Pathet Lao communist movement ("Kennedy sidestepped Laos, whose rugged terrain was no battleground for American soldiers."); the construction of the Berlin Wall; and the Cuban Missile Crisis.
+Kennedy believed that another failure to gain control and stop communist expansion would irreparably damage US credibility.
 He was determined to "draw a line in the sand" and prevent a communist victory in Vietnam.
 He told James Reston of The New York Times immediately after his Vienna summit meeting with Khrushchev, "Now we have a problem making our power credible and Vietnam looks like the place."